CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 **STEP 3**  The SENDER (again, a server, not a human) uses that token to send a report:

-Grab just the `access_token` long strong of jwt glop you got back from step 3, and use it here for the bearer token:
+Grab just the `access_token` value you got back from step 3, and use it here for the bearer token:

 ```
 curl -H "authorization:bearer ???" -H "client:waters"  -H "content-type:text/csv" --data-binary "@./junk/waters.csv" "http://localhost:7071/api/report"